rdeguzman/cheatsheets/git.md

 		Fast-forwarded master to 4a1dea608d999568ccc32fd7ee4e6b57c4bfcb0a.

 		%git rebase myfeature #suggested by colleague

+3.  [optional] Merge ONLY if the feature branch has significant changes.

-3. The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
+	Specify --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.

+	Always, specify a good commit message when merging, i.e ('Merge authentication feature to master')

 		%git merge -m "Merge spatial features to master.
 Your message goes here" --no-ff myfeature Updating ea1b82a..05e9557